psse-cpu/se-1223-inheritance-slides/inheritance.md

 ### Method overriding

-Method overriding, in object-oriented programming, is a language feature that allows a subclass or to provide a specific implementation of a method that is already provided by its superclass.
+Method overriding, in object-oriented programming, is a language feature that allows a subclass to provide a specific implementation of a method that is already provided by its superclass.

 * it can be totally different
   - Inhale, exhale!